openzim/gutenberg/CONTRIBUTING.md

 ## Code Style

 ### Python

 - Follow PEP 8 style guide
 - Use `ruff` for linting (configured in `pyproject.toml`)
 - Use `black` for formatting
 - Run `hatch run lint:all` before committing

 ### TypeScript/Vue

 - Follow the project's ESLint configuration
 - Use Prettier for formatting (configured in `.prettierrc.json`)
 - Run `npm run lint` before committing
 - Use TypeScript for type safety

 ### Locale Files

-- Use TAB indentation (not spaces)
-- Use CRLF line endings (Windows style)
+- Add new messages only to `locales/en.json` and `locales/qqq.json`.
+- Do not manually edit translations maintained through Translatewiki.
+- Keep `@metadata` at the top level and first when present.
+- Preserve the existing file's indentation and line endings; avoid unrelated locale reformatting.
-- Keep keys sorted alphabetically
+- Keep keys organized consistently within their `common` or source namespace.

 ## Pull Request Guidelines